 - 4.1.
-Durham DMAT will implement appropriate technical and organisational measures to demonstrate that data is processed in line with the principles set out in the GDPR. - 4.2.
-The school will provide comprehensive, clear and transparent privacy policies. - 4.3.
+DNDLT will implement appropriate technical and organisational measures to demonstrate that data is processed in line with the principles set out in the UK GDPR. - 4.2.
+The school will provide comprehensive, clear and transparent privacy policies.
+The trust will be able to demonstrate how data is processed as a whole across the MAT, and will take steps to ensure each individual school within the trust is adhering to the same procedure and that this is being implemented and enforced in line with the wider trust policies. - 4.3.
 Records of activities relating to higher risk processing will be maintained, such as the processing of special categories data or that in relation to criminal convictions and offences. - 4.4.
-Internal records of processing activities will include the following: - Name and details of the organisation - Purpose(s) of the processing - Description of the categories of individuals and personal data - Retention schedules
+Internal records of processing activities will include the following: - Name and details of the organisation - Purpose(s) of the processing - Description of the categories of individuals and personal data - Retention schedules - Categories of recipients of personal data - Description of technical and organisational security measures - Details of transfers to third countries, including documentation of the transfer mechanism safeguards in place - 4.5.
+The school will implement measures that meet the principles of data protection by design and data protection by default, such as: - Data minimisation.